RajasDeshpande/SkillMicroProject/README.md

 # SkillMicroProject
 Skill microproject made by Sai Chavan[26] And Rajas Deshpande[32].
 Sy-CSE-2

-This project is made by Sai Chavan and Rajas Deshpande from IntBtech SY-CSE-2 From Mit-wpu Pls refrain from copying the project.
+This project is made by Sai Chavan and Rajas Deshpande from IntBtech SY-CSE-2 Pls refrain from copying the project.
 This was made with dedication and hardwork.

 ABOUT THE PROJECT: